MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

+* New: Display exchange rates for your used currencies in the account info tab.

 = 1.9 20180228 =

 * New: Added support for BitCoin Segwit addresses (42 and 62 characters long).